KatherineMichel/programming-learning-notes/README.md

 The object protects its internal state, and you interact with it by calling its methods.

+You have to pass the parameters into a function.
+In a method inside of a class, you do not have to pass in the parameters, because they are attached to the instance (self).

 Encapsulation: object, data, methods

 ### Inheritance